-Amount of 2021 Performance-Based Annual Cash Incentive.
-The total annual performance-based cash incentive amounts earned by the Named Executives for 2021 are included in the amounts shown in the Summary Compensation Table below under the caption heading "Non-Equity Incentive Plan Compensation."
-Due to the executive compensation limitations under the Company's Payroll Support Program Agreements, the total annual cash incentives paid to each named executive officer were reduced to the following levels: \$285,000 for Mr. Childs, \$320,000 for Mr. Simmons, \$312,000 for Mr. Steel, \$126,600 for Mr. Woodward and \$195,000 for Mr. Wooley.
+Amount of 2022 Performance-Based Annual Cash Incentive.
+The total annual performance-based cash incentive amounts earned by the Named Executives for 2022 are included in the amounts shown in the Summary Compensation Table below under the caption heading "Non-Equity Incentive Plan Compensation."
+Due to the executive compensation limitations under the Company's Payroll Support Program Agreements, the total annual cash incentives paid to each Named Executive was reduced to the levels set forth in the table above.

 Long-Term Incentive Awards.
-The Company generally grants long-term incentive awards, in the form of restricted stock units and performance shares, to the Named Executives annually.
-No restricted stock units were granted to the Named Executives during 2021.
+The Company generally grants long-term incentive awards, in the form of restricted stock units and/or performance shares, to the Named Executives annually.
+The Named Executives were granted performance shares in 2022 and 2021 and were not granted restricted stock units.
 Long-term incentive awards are made to encourage the Named Executives to continue their engagement with the Company throughout the vesting periods of the awards and to align management and shareholder interests.
 In making awards to the Named Executives, the grant size and the appropriate mix of equity-based awards are considered.
 The Compensation Committee generally grants long-term incentive awards at its first meeting of each year.
 Long-term incentive awards generally vest only if the Named Executive remains employed by the Company for three years from the date of grant.
 The three-year cliff-vesting schedule is to assist with retaining Named Executives and to encourage the Named Executives to focus on the Company's long-term performance.
-Equity incentive awards granted during 2021 accelerate vesting under certain circumstances, as described in the section Potential Payments upon Termination or Change in Control.
+Equity incentive awards granted during 2022 accelerate vesting under certain circumstances, as described in the section Potential Payments upon Termination or Change in Control.